nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Prerequisite: Onboarding Guide prompt is open

-   1. Test case: Resize Onboarding Guide prompt to be smaller <br>
+   2. Test case: Resize Onboarding Guide prompt to be smaller <br>
    Expected: The prompt's dimensions will not go below `500x150`.

-   1. Test case: Resize Onboarding Guide prompt to be larger <br>
+   3. Test case: Resize Onboarding Guide prompt to be larger <br>
    Expected: The prompt's dimensions will not go above `700x400`.

+<div style="page-break-after: always;"></div>

 ## **Appendix 2: Effort**